 Minimum annual revenueNot disclosedNot disclosedNone

-It is common for well-established traditional banks not to disclose rates or specific underwriting requirements.
+It’s common for well-established traditional banks not to disclose rates or specific underwriting requirements.
 Unfortunately, this lack of information makes it hard to adequately compare similar loan products before applying.
-That said, let’s look at how PNC stacks up against the competition across the available metrics.
+That said, let’s look at how stacks up against the competition across the available metrics.

-Truist may be a better fit for businesses with small borrowing needs, as its loan amounts cap at $250,000.
-Furthermore, Truist could help startups and recently established companies access the capital they need since there’s no minimum time in business needed to apply.
-However, PNC could be the better choice if you want to apply for an SBA loan.
+Furthermore, could help startups and recently established companies access the capital they need, as there’s no minimum time in business needed to apply.
+However, could be the better choice if you want to apply for an SBA loan.